Duaringa: 2000s

 The town served as the administrative centre of the Duaringa Shire Council up until 2008 when the council area was amalgamated into the newly formed Emerald-based Central Highlands Regional Council.
 The council chambers are still used for administration purposes, and the council remains a major employer for people who live and work in the town.

-At the 2011 census, the Duaringa township recorded a population of 260 people while the greater Duaringa district had a population of 478.

 Apart from farming properties scattered throughout the area, there is nothing of significance remaining at Boolburra that would indicate there was once a thriving township located on the Dawson River.
 Central Highlands Regional Council continues to maintain and make improvements to the rural road network in the Boolburra area.
 A new low level bridge has been built across the river to provide quicker access to Duaringa for local property owners in the Boolburra area and a complete bridge replacement was executed across Herbert Creek at Boolburra to re-establish access to the Capricorn Highway.